 1. If the student does not successfully complete the academic year in good academic standing, the student shall reimburse the Arizona board of regents for the total amount of the scholarship for tuition and fees the student received for that year.

 2. For each academic year that the student successfully completes and for which the student receives a scholarship for all tuition and fees, the student must agree to teach for one full school year in a public school in this state.
-For students teaching and receiving the scholarship concurrently, the commitment period begins after graduation from the Arizona teachers academy.
+For students who are teaching and receiving the scholarship concurrently, the commitment period begins after graduation from the Arizona teachers academy.
 For teachers seeking a national board certification, the teaching commitment is one additional year after completing the requirements of the national board certification program.

 3. If the scholarship does not cover remaining tuition and fee costs after other aid received, the eligible postsecondary institution may not charge students the remaining difference.
 If the scholarship amount exceeds tuition and fee costs at an eligible postsecondary institution, the institution may use the remaining amount to support Arizona teachers academy costs.